frwololo/warnel-chawpiovs/README.md

 ### Android Port
 The game works on Android but you will need to install the apk manually, as I do not plan to distribute the game on the Google Play store.
 You wil need to enable "Unknown sources" in your phone's settins, and install the apk from your file manager

+### Web Version
+A Web version of the game is available at https://wololo.net/wc/ .
+Although I'd still recommend getting a native version of the game installed on your platform of choice, this is a convenient way to test the game if you're willing to try it.

 ## Users: Installing the Game
 1. Download the binary and the pck file from the [releases section](https://github.com/frwololo/warnel-chawpiovs/releases), and copy them to any folder on your device (on the **Switch**, this should probably be in the "switch" folder of your SD card.
 On **Android**, copy the .apk to your phone then install using your file manager.
 Make sure to enable "unknown sources))